To create an individual player profile CLICK HERE.

 - For the Saskatchewan Mixed Doubles Curling Tour Last Chance Berth Event, there will be no maximum number of teams that can enter.
 The event will have a triple-knock-out draw format.

-- The Saskatchewan Mixed Doubles Provincial Championship is a 24 team event.
-The draw is a round robin of 4 pools of 6 teams in each pool.
+- The Saskatchewan Mixed Doubles Provincial Championship is an 18 team event.
+The draw is a round robin of 3 pools of 6 teams in each pool.
 Teams will be seeded into the pools based on a pre-seeded process determined by CURLSASK.
-After round-robin play, the top 12 teams will qualify for the single knock-out playoffs.
-The top team in each pool will be set ahead in the playoffs.
-The next best 8 records (regardless of pools) will make the playoffs.
-These teams will be ranked 5-12 and seeded one spot back from the first place teams.
-Where necessary, ONLY ONE tie-breaking draw will be played. (teams finishing 2-3 in the round robin may be eliminated on their Skill Based Team Ranking System).
+After round-robin play, the top 8 teams will qualify for the single knock-out playoffs.
+No Tie-breakers will be used, draw shot challenge is used to break tie-breakers.

 - All games are played under the CURLSASK and Curling Canada rules.